akim730/Project-ESDM/Group6/README.md

 | Nik Zulaikhaa | A22EC0232 |

 ## Overview
-Group 6 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **[Project Name]**.
+Group 6 is excited to announce its involvement in the upcoming project, which aims to innovate and drive significant progress in **AK Maju Sales Management System**.
 Our team is dedicated to delivering high-quality results through collaboration, creativity, and a deep understanding of the challenges involved.

 ## Goals
 The primary objectives of Group1 in this project include: